 Even if you’ve never been to Japan, we’re sure that you will have heard about Asakusa in Tokyo.
 It is the area surrounding the popular Sensoji Temple and includes Kaminarimon Temple and local shopping.
 We love this district, and we’re sure that you will too.
-There is a lot to do.
+There are just many things to do in Asakusa.
 First, after you stroll along the streets, we recommend enjoying a riverside cruise and relishing the true Japanese traditions that Asakusa is known for.
 These include arts, crafts, and, of course, plenty of delicious food.
-The main temples can all be easily accessed from nearby ryokans, so we gathered our favorite inns to create this ultimate list.
-Without any further delay, let’s find you the best ryokans in Asakusa, Japan, so you can start planning your dream holiday.
+You can also find several temples.

 Just 100 meters (328 feet) from Kaminarimon Thunder Gate, this ryokan is in the heart of Asakusa.
 Guests can enjoy an in-room massage service and free WiFi in the lobby area.
 The rooms themselves all have an en suite bath and shower, with complimentary toiletries.
 Free hot drinks are available in the lobby, alongside a microwave.
 You’ll also find coin-operated laundry machines here, but there is no on-site parking.